codr7/g-fu/README.md

 ```

 ### Conditions
-Every value in g-fu has a boolean representation that may be retrieved using `bool`.
+Every value has a boolean representation that may be retrieved using `bool`.

 ```
   (bool 42)